10 May 2022

 The great resignation is not just an issue for the UK, it is a phenomenon happening around the world.
 With more flexibility than ever in the way employees work, employers must keep pace in terms of the health and wellbeing support they offer if they are to retain talent on a global basis.
 This means meeting the demands of more frequent moves from country to country, supporting an increase in local employees, and plugging the gaps of struggling global healthcare systems.

-Sarah Dennis, Head of International at Towergate Health & Protection, says: “While the great global resignation is now a well-known phrase, it is not a fait accompli.
+Sarah Dennis, Head of International at Towergate Employee Benefits, says: “While the great global resignation is now a well-known phrase, it is not a fait accompli.
 Understanding the specific needs of overseas employees and having the support in place to meet these needs will go a long way to proving and securing loyalty on both sides.
 But change is happening now, and employers must act.”

 Flexibility required on both sides